ristegrbev/grapql-todo-app/README.md

-# GraphQL Todo App
+# Todo App with Spring Boot, GraphQL, and Angular 7
-Simple TODO app made with Spring Boot, GraphQL and Angular 7
+This is a simple Todo app, the main features are to create `Todo` and then complete and uncomplete that `Todo`